 In today’s technology-driven world, where GPS navigation is at our fingertips, the ancient art of using a compass may seem like a lost skill.
 However, learning to use a compass can be a fun and educational experience for children, fostering both practical skills and a connection to the natural world.
+Compass activities combine adventure, science, and exploration, making them both educational and exciting.
 In this blog post, we will explore how to introduce children to the basics of direction using a compass.

 What is a Compass?